-Here's some more advice from older girls and women with Trisomy X!
+Here's some more advice from adults with Trisomy X!

 It is part of who you are - find a way around the challenge.
-Be strong - there are a lot of girls out there just like you
+Be strong - there are a lot of girls out there just like you.

 Don't let a label define who you are or limit yourself.